 Whilst the cold war is now over (for some), and the concept of allies in the old sense no longer really exists, but are there North Korean allies?
 In the traditional sense, China would be considered the closest ally of the DPRK, both politically and economically.

-The Russian Federation still remains on extremely close terms with North Korea, although to nowhere a level as during Soviet times.
+The Russian Federation still remains on extremely close terms with North Korea, with it now being perhaps at its best since Soviet times.

 From a party to party perspective, the fellow “communist” countries of Laos and Vietnam at least play lip service when it comes to being allied, but in reality, there is relatively little economic, or political collaboration between them.